-1. The MTR program is a joint venture by the FAA and the Department of Defense (DOD).
-MTRs are mutually developed for use by the military for the purpose of conducting lowaltitude, high-speed training.
+- 1. The MTR program is a joint venture by the FAA and the Department of Defense (DOD).
+MTRs are mutually developed for use by the military for the purpose of conducting low-altitude, high-speed training.
 The routes above 1,500 feet AGL are developed to be flown, to the maximum extent possible, under IFR.
-The routes at 1,500 feet AGL and below are generally developed to be flown under VFR.

-2. Generally, MTRs are established below 10,000 feet MSL for operations at speeds in excess of 250 knots.
-The IFR and VFR routes are as follows:

-a) IFR Military Training Routes (IR).
-Operations on these routes are conducted in accordance with IFR regardless of weather conditions.

-b) VFR Military Training Routes (VR).
-Operations on these routes are conducted in accordance with VFR except flight visibility shall be 5 miles or more; and flights shall not be conducted below a ceiling of less than 3,000 feet AGL.

-c) Slow Speed Military Training Routes (SR).
-Operations are similar to VR routes except weather is 1500 and 3 and the maximum speed is 250 knots.

-3. IFR Low Altitude Enroute Charts will depict all IR routes and all VR routes that accommodate operations above 1,500 feet AGL.
+The routes at 1,500 feet AGL and below are generally developed to be flown under VFR. - 2.
+Generally, MTRs are established below 10,000 feet MSL for operations at speeds in excess of 250 knots.
+The IFR and VFR routes are as follows: - a) IFR Military Training Routes (IR).
+Operations on these routes are conducted in accordance with IFR regardless of weather conditions. - b) VFR Military Training Routes (VR).
+Operations on these routes are conducted in accordance with VFR except flight visibility shall be 5 miles or more; and flights shall not be conducted below a ceiling of less than 3,000 feet AGL. - c) Slow Speed Military Training Routes (SR).
+Operations are similar to VR routes except weather is 1500 and 3 and the maximum speed is 250 knots. - 3.
+IFR Low Altitude Enroute Charts will depict all IR routes and all VR routes that accommodate operations above 1,500 feet AGL.
 VFR Sectionals will depict military training activities such as IR, VR, MOA, Restricted Area, Warning Area, and Alert Area information.
 Area Planning (AP/1B) Chart (DOD Flight Information Publication-FLIP) is published by the DOD primarily for military users and contains detailed information on both IR and VR routes.

-This publication is available to the general public by single copy or annual subscription from:

-Aeronautical Navigation Products (AeroNav) Logistics Group Federal Aviation Administration 10201 Good Luck Road Glenn Dale, MD 20769-9700 Toll free phone: 1-800-638-8972 / Commercial: 301-436-8301

-4. Nonparticipating aircraft are not prohibited from flying within an MTR; however, extreme vigilance should be exercised when conducting flight through or near these routes.
+- 4. Nonparticipating aircraft are not prohibited from flying within an MTR; however, extreme vigilance should be exercised when conducting flight through or near these routes.
 Pilots should contact FSSs within 100 NM of a particular MTR to obtain current information or route usage in their vicinity.
 Information available includes times of scheduled activity, altitudes in use on each route segment, and actual route width.
 Route width varies for each MTR and can extend several miles on either side of the charted MTR centerline.
 Route width information for IR and VR MTRs is also available in the FLIP AP/1B along with additional MTR (slow routes/air refueling routes) information.
-When requesting MTR information, pilots should give the FSS their position, route of flight, and destination in order to reduce frequency congestion and permit the FSS specialist to identify the MTR which could be a factor.

-5. Little Rock AFB C-130s routinely use Slow Routes or SR Routes, which are not part of the MTR system.
+When requesting MTR information, pilots should give the FSS their position, route of flight, and destination in order to reduce frequency congestion and permit the FSS specialist to identify the MTR which could be a factor. - 5.
+Little Rock AFB C-130s routinely use Slow Routes or SR Routes, which are not part of the MTR system.
 Slow Routes (SR's) are low-level routes flown at speeds under 250 KIAS.
 These routes are not identified on enroute charts, but can be found on the Arkansas Aeronautical Chart.
 C-130s from Little Rock AFB use over 15 SR's within Arkansas for daily training.
 Normally these routes are flown at 300-500' AGL during the day except around environmental or noise sensitive areas where the altitudes are increased.
-The following 4 pages contain a depiction of the routes over a sectional.
-NOTE: This is intended for situational awareness only, not for navigation.
-In addition, the routes are 5 nm either side of centerline.
+To View a more comprehensive depiction of the many routes flown by our aircraft, please go the website below.